The Transfiguration of Jesus is one of those “wish I had been there” events of history.

 Then Peter said to Jesus, “Rabbi, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah.”
 He did not know what to say, for they were terrified.
 (Mark 9:5-6)

-And that’s what sets the Transfiguration apart from other miracles: it shook the very souls of its human witnesses and left them without doubt that they were viewing a pivotal moment in the history of creation.
+That’s what sets the Transfiguration apart from other miracles: it shook the very souls of its human witnesses and left them without doubt that they were viewing a pivotal moment in the history of creation.
 Here on the mountain, God and humanity connected.
 Time bonded with eternity.
 And the medium that brought heaven and earth together was Jesus of Nazareth, the evidently normal man with whom the disciples ate, drank, walked, and slept.
 The Transfiguration showed a dimension of Jesus they couldn’t imagine, and with frightening clarity before their very eyes.

-“Then a cloud overshadowed them, and from the cloud there came as voice: ‘This is my Son, the Beloved.
+And ears: “Then a cloud overshadowed them, and from the cloud there came as voice: ‘This is my Son, the Beloved.
 Listen to him!’”
 (Mark 9:7)

 The disciples swung around to see Moses’ and Elijah’s reaction but, with exquisite timing, they were gone.
 “They saw no one with them any more, but only Jesus.”
 (Mark 9:8) In the snap of a synapse, the Transfiguration was over.